Jonghyun-Yun/procmod/docs/content/draft/_index.md

 ## Challenges {#challenges}

 While the availability of rich response process data during problem solving comes the great challenge of building appropriate psychometric models to analyze these data.
 The raw process data are usually formatted as lines of coded and time-stamped strings.
+The variable length of the process and the sparsity of the process remain challenging to the quantitative model development.
 The vast amount of data on students' potential trial-and-error process makes it less than straightforward to detect patterns in problem solving.